aidevops/awscli/README.md

 ================

 Is to use the aws-go-sdk and package static binaries.
 The above `aws_tag.sh` will be augmented slightly to reflect the go binary flags.
+So far image size is 8 - 12 MB for solo images, alpine + docker variants gain about 40 MB.
+Build varies, you can build just the bin, the bin+container, or build-env+bin+container, also now includes a test framework, pulls are in the seconds.

 See below for more detail.